sasadjukic/sammyai_st/README.md

 ## Features

 - **Multi-genre Expertise:** Sammy is proficient in assisting with different writing forms, from academic essays to complex screenplays.
+- **Dual Model Support:** Choose between local `gemma3:4b` for fast responses or cloud-based `kimi-k2:1t` for more powerful generation.
 - **Collaborative Approach:** The assistant is designed to ask clarifying questions, offer constructive feedback, and present multiple options to align with the user's creative vision.
 - **File Uploads:** Users can upload `.txt` or `.pdf` files, and Sammy will process their content to provide context-aware assistance.
 - **Streamlined UI:** A clean and intuitive chat interface built with Streamlit.